 The Northwest Addiction Technology Transfer Center (Northwest ATTC) provides services to develop and strengthen the substance use disorder treatment and recovery workforce in Alaska, Idaho, Oregon, and Washington.

 Located at the University of Washington’s Alcohol & Drug Abuse Institute as of October 2017, the NWATTC seeks to accelerate community-based implementation of evidence-based practices (EBPs) for treatment and recovery by: Sponsoring training online and in-person to enhance clinical knowledge and skills, and adoption of EBPs, Providing intensive technical assistance to support systems change and organizational efforts to implement EBPs, Offering consultation for systems-level change in the emerging new landscape for behavioral health care, Disseminating science-based information on EBPs, cultural competence, and more.

-Clinical Supervision I: Developing Counselors' Skills (DOC providers)
+Developing Clinical Supervision Skills II (DOC staff)